RKrokson/microsoft-foundry-baseline-landing-zone/README.md

   - One unassociated route table to force Internet-bound traffic through a platform-provided NVA *(if not using Azure VWAN)*
     - In the same region as your spoke virtual network

   - A mechanism to get private endpoint DNS registered with the DNS services configured in the virtual network.
 It also supports injecting specific domains and enables both centralized and distributed DNS registration as a fallback strategy.
-This ensures that, even when certain services such as Azure AI Foundry cannot rely on centralized DNS resolution, the mechanism can still inject domains like `documents.azure.com`, `search.windows.net`, and `blob.core.windows.net` as needed.
+This ensures that, even when certain services such as Foundry cannot rely on centralized DNS resolution, the mechanism can still inject domains like `documents.azure.com`, `search.windows.net`, and `blob.core.windows.net` as needed.

 - The application landing zone subscription must have the following quota available in the location you'll select to deploy this implementation.